denjalonso/coding-interview-js/linked-list/reverse-linked-list/reverse-linked-list.md

 * How would you do it iteratively in a single pass?
 * How would you do it recursively in a single pass?

+### Solutions

+#### Iterative
+Iterative solution committed by @romenrg on 10th of December, 2015.
+This iterative solution (with its tests) took him 1 hour 40 minutes to complete.